cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/target_auth.md

 When a scan is started and the target has a login configuration, the first thing the crawler does is log into the application (web target) to obtain a session.
 Upon successful login, it will start crawling the app.
 While the crawler is running, it constantly verifies whether the session is still valid.
 Currently, this check is performed automatically based on the login configuration, but soon we will have the option to configure how the loss of session can be detected.

-# Basic steps
+## Web target authentication options

-To enable authentication, you can go to the target's Advanced Settings and select either [Login Form](#using-a-login-form) or [Login Sequence](#using-a-login-sequence).
+To enable authentication for a web target, you can go to the target's Advanced Settings and select either [Login Form](#using-a-login-form) or [Login Sequence](#using-a-login-sequence).

-# Using a Login Form
+## Using a Login Form

 (applicable when the login form requires a username/email and password, which is a common use case)